 These deviled eggs are a different take on the traditional eggs that we all love.
 Packed with beets filling and topped with fresh cucumber and smoked salmon.
 Combination of the saltiness of the smoked salmon, freshness of the cucumber and sweetness of the beets can not be a more better combination.
 They make a great holiday appetizer that can be prepared ahead of time.
 I personally love the idea of serving these for New Years Eve party.

-I shared a little bit of these deviled eggs with you guys in my Thanksgiving Recap when I made a batch for Thanksgiving dinner.
+I made these deviled eggs for Thanksgiving dinner.
 They were a BIG hit!
 Everyone devoured them!
 And there were no leftovers!
 These are pretty darn good and I’m not saying it just because I made them 🙂

 I grew up eating beets mostly in salads, smothered in mayo.
 Probably not the healthiest of ways but mayo does make a dish taste kinda tasty.
 Can’t we all agree on that?
 I normally try to stay away from mayo based foods but tis’ the season of eating, so why not whip out the mayo.